bhk/rio/concepts.md

 ## Dynamic Typing

-We start with dynamic typing because it is easy to implement.
-We like the assurances provided by static type checking, and look forward to introducing gradual typing in the future, and even beyond that, automated proof checking.
-However, we first want to experiment with language design issues that are more fundamental, after which we can evaluate different approaches to static typing.
-We anticipate an approach that views [type annotations as assertions](#type-annotations-as-assertions).

-Aside from type checking, statically typed languages usually offer performance benefits, because they allow type erasure, static method lookup, and better inlining.
-However, we anticipate that [compile-time evaluation](#compile-time-evaluation) can yield the same benefits in a dynamic language.

-Dynamic language present a simple mental model of execution, making the language easier to learn and use.
-One must learn the types of values the language supports, and the operations it allows.
-One does not need to first learn a complex type system to understand the language constructs, because the type annotations will not change what the code does, they will only make assertions about values.
-This is not just a problem for dabblers, novices, or the less educated or less intelligent.
-The "[too many languages](#too-many-languages)" problem means that even experts working in software often find themselves dabbling in one language or another.
-Every language should pull its own weight, and some languages are too heavyweight.
+Dynamic languages present a simple mental model of execution, making them relatively easy to learn and use.
+One does not need to first learn a complex type system to understand the fundamentals.
+This is not just a problem for novices, or the less educated or less intelligent.
+The "[too many languages](#too-many-languages)" problem means that anyone working in software often find themselves needing to "dabble" in one language or another.

-Languages that support dynamic typing are more powerful.
 Functions in a dynamic language are inherently polymorphic.
 Without polymorphism or "generics" we end up writing essentially the same function again and again.
 Statically typed languages require complex type systems for even modest degrees of polymorphism.

 Large projects in statically typed language often end up implementing their own mechanisms that mimic a dynamic language (see Greenspun's Tenth Rule).
 Instances where reflection is useful are good examples of this.
-For example, consider writing a function that will serialize *any* value in your favorite statically typed language.
+For example, consider writing a function that will serialize *any* data structure in your favorite statically typed language.

-Some even resort to meta-programming, which I see as an unfortunate result of a language's rigidity in its data typing and its notion of [compile-time](#compile-time).
-These are related concepts, since the whole notion of static typing is that a certain class of errors must be found at "compile-time", which is an arbitrary boundary in the case of large, evolving systems.

-## Type Annotations As Assertions

-If the language is defined appropriately, static type analysis can be seen as a set of inferences about the behavior/correctness of a program, and type annotations can be seen as assertions about its behavior, rather than something that is necessary to specify its behavior.
-For example, in such a language the following code:

-    function f(x : Integer) {
-       return x * 2;
-    }

-could be interpreted as equivalent to the following, given a suitable definition of “assert”:

-    function f(x) {
-       assert(typeof(x) == “Integer”);
-       return x * 2;
-    }

-The type information constrains the usage of this function, but does not influence what it does.

-By contrast, in other languages, type annotations complicate the model of computation.
-One example is function overloading.
-Another example is “backward” type propagation, in which type inference on the output of a function can influence the types used within the function.

-[An alternative to backward type propagation is passing reified types to functions.
-For example, if one wants a sum to be computed using floats, one can write “x = sum(Float, collection)” rather than “Float x = sum(collection)”, which results in a definition of `sum` that is explicit and less potentially confusing.]

-There may be cases where an assertion will fail that cannot be predicted by static analysis.
-Static analysis could, alternatively, ensure that it can prove that assertions will not fail, resulting in behavior equivalent to static type checking.
-Such checks will in general forbid otherwise valid programs; the language could provide a directive for programmers to indicate the contexts in which this kind of checking is desired.
+One drawback typically expected from dynamic typing is lower performance, because without static typing we do not have type erasure, static method lookups, and inlining.
+However, we anticipate that [compile-time evaluation](#compile-time-evaluation) can yield the same benefits in a dynamic language.

+## Gradual Typing

+Gradual typing allows a program to be written with or without static type declarations.
+Adding type annotations to variables can help identify errors at compile-time, improve the maintainability of code, and enable performance optimizations.

+In the approach to gradual typing envisioned for Rio, type annotations will not influence the behavior of a program, other than by restricting the types of values that variables or expressions may take on.
+To wit, if one were to strip all of the type annotations from a program, the resulting program will be as functional: it will behave equivalently for all inputs that the annotated program handled without errors.

+One can learn to use Rio, therefore, first by understanding its data types and operations allowed on them.
+The concepts of type values, type expressions, and static typing may then be introduced to the programmer by describing them as run-time assertions.
+For example:

+    sq : Number -> Number
+        = x -> x*x

+Is equivalent to:

+    sq = x ->
+        assert type(x) == Number
+        n*n

+Given the [compile-time evaluation](#compile-time-evaluation) performed by Rio, the execution and failure of an assertion can often be predicted before the code is evaluated.
+For example, even when the values of certain expressions are not known until run time, the types of those expressions may be known and run-time error may be deduced in advance.
+In these cases, Rio will report the error immediately (e.g. at "compile time").

+An exhaustive set of unit tests (integrated into the program) will help ensure that run-time errors are either triggered by evaluation or predicted at compile time.
+However, run-time errors may remain unpredicted, and this model of analysis (typing as assertions) provides no guarantee of soundness.

+We then introduce a means for a programmer to identify a function as "sound".
+This alters what the compiler will treat as an error, flipping the burden of proof.
+Instead of raising errors when it can prove that the function will be called and encounter a type error at run-time, it will raise errors it *cannot* prove that the function will *not* be encounter a type error, *if* called.

-Another observation is that this form of static analysis does not need to be limited to assertions about the *types* of values.
-Predicting failures of other kinds of assertion failures (or proving them impossible) would be much more powerful than simply checking types.
+This form of static analysis does not need to be limited to assertions about the *types* of values.
+Predicting failures of other kinds of assertion failures (or proving them impossible) would be much more powerful than simply checking types, and is an intriguing possibility to explore.

+These gradual typing objectives influence language design in the following ways (among others):

+The language must adhere to a simple model of execution.
+Types are a mechanism for making assertions about the program, not something that dictates the meaning of the program.
+We do not have overloading in the sense of multiple alternative definitions of a variable bound at different places.
+We do not have "backwards-in-time" type inference, so when one writes `x : BigNum = sum(vec)`, the type of `x` does not change the meaning of `sum(vec)`; it just makes an assertion about its result.
+(If we want to a function to behave differently, we specify that in its inputs, as in `x = sum(vec, BigNum)`.)

+Methods and properties of the built-in data types should work well with the type system.
+They should enable the compiler to infer types easily, and they should be easily describable in the type system, in order to minimize the number of type declarations required to achieve soundness.

+In order to increase opportunities for finding errors at compile-time, and to maximize the knowledge that can be propagated during [partial evaluation](#partial-evaluation), Rio semantics will often be "tighter" than those of other dynamic languages.
+The arguments passed to a function must agree with its formal parameter list.
+Rio provides fewer implicit type conversions, such as coercion to boolean.
+Rio does not have a "null" value, and treats accesses of undefined vector or dictionary members as errors.

 ## The REPL Problem